Chris Byrd: 2006: Klitschko rematch

 On April 22, 2006, Byrd faced Wladimir Klitschko for the second time.
 Byrd was making his fifth defense of his IBF title and the fight was also sanctioned by the International Boxing Organization for its title, which had been vacated upon the retirement of Lennox Lewis.
 The fight took place at SAP Arena in Mannheim, Germany.
 Byrd was heavily dominated throughout the fight, was down in the fifth, and again in the seventh.
 Referee Wayne Kelly stopped the fight after the second knockdown when Byrd had an open cut near his eyes.
 Klitschko won in a TKO.

 2007–2010: Povetkin bout, move to light heavyweight, and retirement

 After losing to Alexander Povetkin, Byrd would drop about 40 pounds to return to the light heavyweight division.
 He fought Shaun George on May 16, 2008, at the Thomas and Mack Center in Las Vegas.
 Byrd was dropped by George in round one and rocked again in round two.
 George then hammered Byrd with his right hand at will, finally flooring Byrd twice in the ninth round.
 Byrd beat the count after the first knockdown, but was then battered down again and the bout was waved off by the referee.

 In 2010, Byrd officially announced his retirement from boxing.

+2026: Comeback

+At the age of 55 and 17 years after his last competitive boxing match, Byrd made a comeback against 27 year old Anthony Welsh in a middleweight contest in Zambia on June 27, 2026.
+He was knocked to the canvas in the first round and, although he got back to his feet, he sustained a further barrage of unanswered blows which caused the referee to halt the bout shortly afterwards.